Standard Model Theory for the FCC-ee Tera-Z stage: Subtractions versus unsubtractions of IR singularities at higher orders

-LTD~\cite{Catani:2008xa,Bierenbaum:2010cy,Bierenbaum:2012th} transforms any loop integral or loop scattering amplitude into a sum of tree-level like objects that are constructed by setting on-shell a number of internal loop propagators equal to the number of loops.
-Explicitly, LTD is realised by modifying the ${\imath 0}$ prescription of the Feynman propagators that remain off-shell
+Loop--tree duality~\cite{Catani:2008xa,Bierenbaum:2010cy,Bierenbaum:2012th} transforms any loop integral or loop scattering amplitude into a sum of tree-level-like objects that are constructed by setting on-shell a number of internal loop propagators equal to the number of loops.
+Explicitly, LTD is realized by modifying the ${\mathrm{i}0}$ prescription of the Feynman propagators that remain off-shell

 with $k_{ji} = q_j-q_i$, and $\eta^\mu$ an arbitrary future-like vector.
-The most convenient choice, however, is $\eta^\mu=(1,\bf{0})$, which is equivalent to integrate out the loop energy components of the loop momenta through the Cauchy residue theorem.
-The left-over integration is then restricted to the Euclidean space of the loop three-momenta.
-The dual prescription can hence be $+\imath 0$ for some dual propagators, and $-\imath 0$ for others, and encodes in a compact and elegant way the contribution of the multiple cuts that are introduced by the Feynman tree theorem~\cite{Feynman:1963ax}.
-The on-shell condition is given by $\tilde \delta(q_i) = \imath \, 2 \pi \, \theta(q_{i,0}) \, \delta(q_i^2-m_i^2)$, and determines that the loop integration is restricted to the positive energy modes of the on-shell hyperboloids (light-cones for massless particles).
+The most convenient choice, however, is $\eta^\mu=(1,\bf{0})$, which is equivalent to integrating out the loop energy components of the loop momenta through the Cauchy residue theorem.
+The left-over integration is then restricted to the Euclidean space of the loop three momenta.
+The dual prescription can hence be $+\mathrm{i} 0$ for some dual propagators, and $-\mathrm{i} 0$ for others, and encodes, in a compact and elegant way, the contribution of the multiple cuts that are introduced by the Feynman tree theorem~\cite{Feynman:1963ax}.
+The on-shell condition is given by $\tilde \delta(q_i) = \mathrm{i} \, 2 \pi \, \theta(q_{i,0}) \, \delta(q_i^2-m_i^2)$, and determines that the loop integration is restricted to the positive energy modes of the on-shell hyperboloids (light-cones for massless particles).

-It is interesting to note that although the on-shell loop three-momenta are unrestricted, after analysing the singular behaviour of the loop integrand one realises that thanks to a partial cancellation of singularities among different dual components, all the physical threshold and IR singularities are restricted to a compact region of the loop three-momentum~\cite{Buchta:2014dfa}.
-This relevant fact allows to construct the mappings between the virtual and real kinematics based on the factorisation properties of QCD and then the summation over degenerate soft and collinear states.
+It is interesting to note that, although the on-shell loop three momenta are unrestricted, after analysing the singular behaviour of the loop integrand, one realizes that, thanks to a partial cancellation of singularities among different dual components, all the physical threshold and IR singularities are restricted to a compact region of the loop three momentum~\cite{Buchta:2014dfa}.
+This relevant fact allows the construction of mappings between the virtual and real kinematics based on the factorization properties of QCD and then the summation over degenerate soft and collinear states.